DaniCol/TweetPopularityPrediction/kubernetes/README.md

 - Delete Minikube : `minikube delete`

 ### On Intercell
+!
+You should be connected to eduroam to get everything running smootly

 - Open a first terminal
   - Connect to the frontal server of the Intercell cluster : `ssh cpusdi1_22@phome.metz.supelec.fr`
   - Connect to your assigned node: `ssh ic22`